 Many related target areas and actions are identified in the United Nations 17 Sustainable Development Goals (UN SDGs) [87], which are categorized into environmental, social and economic goals.

 ITU-R has identified “the motivation for the development of IMT-2030 is to continue to build an inclusive information society towards contributing to support the United Nations Sustainable Development Goals (SDGs)."
 [27] "Sustainability is a foundational aspiration of future IMT systems.
 IMT-2030 is expected to help address the need for increased environmental, social, and economic sustainability”.
 [27]

+More considerations on sustainability in 6G are provided in clause X.<Y>.

 Editor's Note: this sub-clause on sustainability may be moved as another 4.x sub-clause or as normal text of the Overview clause.